Two dimensional integral representations via branches of the Bruhat-Tits tree: Indecomposable abelian representations

-\begin{proof} It is proven as before that an element $\lambda$ of $L^*\cong K[\mathtt{r}_0]^*=T$ fixes one (and hence every) anchor order if it generates a fractional ideal of the form $J\mathcal{O}_L$ for some fractional ideal $J\subseteq K^*$.
+By Cor. \ref{c741}, an element $\lambda$ of $L^*\cong K[\mathtt{r}_0]^*=T$ fixes one (and hence every) anchor order if it generates a fractional ideal of the form $J\mathcal{O}_L$ for some fractional ideal $J\subseteq K^*$.
 This is the reason why the contribution of a stem order is $t=\frac{h_K(2)}{\mu_{(1)}}$.
 It suffices, therefore to prove that the contribution of a foliage order at distance $I'$ from its stem order is $t_{I'}=\frac{h_K(2)}{\mu_{I'}}$.
-For this, it suffices to prove that an element $\lambda\in U$ fixes every vertex at distance $I'$ from the stem precisely when $\lambda\in U_{I'}$.
+For this, it suffices to prove that an element $\lambda\in U$ fixes every vertex at distance $I'$ from the anchor vertex precisely when $\lambda\in U_{I'}$.
 This is done locally.
 As usual we fix an identification between side branches of different stem orders.

-At places $\nu$ splitting the extension $L/K$, this is a direct application of Lemma \ref{l61}, since the image of $\lambda$ in $H$ is a matrix with eigenvalues $\lambda$ and $\sigma(\lambda)$.
-When $\nu$ is inert for the extension $L/K$, the result follows by passing to a suitable quadratic extension and observing that the branch of $\mathfrak{H}_{\rho,\nu}$ in the extension is a maximal path containing the unique vertex in the branch of $\mathfrak{H}_{\rho,\nu}$ in $K$, so for vertices in the Bruhat-Tits tree at $K$ their distance to either branch (over $K$ or $L$) is the same.
+At places $\nu$ splitting the extension $L/K$, this is a direct application of Lemma \ref{l61}, since the image of $\lambda$ in the stabilizer $\mathfrak{L}^*$ is a matrix with eigenvalues $\lambda$ and $\sigma(\lambda)$.
+When $\nu$ is inert for the extension $L/K$, the result follows by passing to a suitable quadratic extension and observing that the branch of $\mathfrak{H}_{\varphi,\nu}$ in the extension is a maximal path containing the unique vertex in the branch of $\mathfrak{H}_{\varphi,\nu}$ in $K$, so for vertices in the Bruhat-Tits tree at $K$ their distance to either branch (over $K$ or $L$) is the same.
 In all that follows we assume that $L/K$ ramifies at $\nu$.